 Contacts Page.
 Please contact HBPA Officers/Committee Chairs first before contacting the band directors.
 Also feel free to reach out to band parents within your section.

 HBPA is on Facebook (HBPA–Hickory Band Parent Assoc.
 Facebook Page).
 It’s a closed group but open to students and parents – a great resource for information and to ask questions!
-If you have a Facebook account, ask Ms. Cox to add you to the group today!
+If you have a Facebook account, ask the Band Directors to add you to the group today!
 We have an open Hickory High School Bands Facebook Page as well!

 What classes are offered?

 There are several band classes offered at HHS.
 You can refer to the “Performance Groups” page on this website for more detailed information.